MagentaSpruce/drawingApp/README.md

 3) Using requestAnimationFrame().
 4) Drawing methods.

+This project is baseline - it can be restyled as needed.
+An extra function could be a save button which would keep specified works stored inside of the local storage.

 A general walkthrough of the JavaScript is given below.

 First, select the DOM elements to be manipulated.
 Then construct the drawCircle() function.